Change passwordForgotten password Edit personal details

 • Extreme sleepiness or difficulty waking up

 If you are worried about symptoms in yourself or someone else, contact NHS 111 immediately.
+Additionally, if you are diagnosed with any strain of meningitis please notify the Student Hub via email or telephone.

 Tags: